 - If your children have to go to hospital they especially need your comfort.
-The topic 'Children in hospital' has information that may help you if your child needs to go to hospital.
+The topic 'Children and babies in hospital' has information that may help you if your child needs to go to hospital.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).

 This topic may use 'he' and 'she' in turn - please change to suit your child's sex.